Overview

 - The first two octets must match on all devices.

-- The first octet may be changed, but it must be consistent across the system.
+- The first octet may be changed but must be consistent across the system.

-- The second octet defines the service type (e.g., audio or video).
+- The second octet defines the service (e.g., audio/video).

 - The last two octets uniquely identify each Encoder and map directly to its Channel number.